SaiSamyuktaP/digit_recogniser/README.md

 The Flatten layer is use to convert the final feature maps into a single 1D vector.
 This flattening step is needed so that you can make use of fully connected layers after some convolutional/maxpool layers.
 It combines all the found local features of the previous convolutional layers.

 In the end I passed these features into two fully-connected (Dense) layers which is just artificial neural networks (ANN) classifier.
 In the last layer(Dense(10,activation="softmax")) the net outputs distribution of probability of each class.

+## Outputs:
+Please go through the outputs file for that.

 Thank you!